Frequently Asked Questions

 PPI has been around since the early 80’s.
 Lenders have given it many names, such as Payment Protection Insurance, ASU, PaymentCare, Loan Protector, Payment Guard and ScotGuard.
 There are many, many more aliases.

 In an ideal world, you will have the paperwork.
-If so, we can tell you immediately if you have had PPI.
-You can either pop in personally to our office, post the documentation to us or even fax or email us.
+If so, we can tell you immediately if you have paid PPI.
+You can either pop in personally to our office, post the documentation to us or even fax or email our team.
 In certain circumstances, we can even do a home visit.
+A chat with our team is often enough to give a pretty fair indication as to whether you currently pay PPI, or have done in the past.

 PPI may have been mis-sold for a variety of reasons.
 These are detailed below.
 One or more of these reasons may apply, and the list is not exhaustive.